uoguelph-mlrg/Theano-MPI/README.md

 root=/opt/sharcnet/cuda/7.0.28/toolkit
 ```
 - 4. cd into run/ and configure each section in the config.yaml.
-Configure the yaml file corresponding to the chosen model.
+Configure the yaml file corresponding to the chosen model, e.g., alexnet.yaml, googlenet.yaml, vggnet.yaml or customized.yaml.
 - to start a BSP training session:
   - 1) In the "weight exchange" section in config.yaml, choose as follows:
   ```